-The Skinny on Low Fat Diets for Health Improvement
+The Skinny on Low Fat Diet for Health Improvement

 The U.S. government announced in 1977 that it would be backing and promoting a framework for the new healthy American diet.
-It recommended a low fat, low limit saturated fat (10%) diet, together with multiple meals and snacks per day to promote better health for all Americans.
+It recommended a low fat diet, low limit saturated fat (10%) diet, together with multiple meals and snacks per day to promote better health for all Americans.

 This recommendation was made to target the prevention and stop the advancement of heart disease, the number one cause of death then, and still today.

 There are however a number of problems with this framework, and time has shown that not only is it ineffective, but it could also potentially be dangerous to your health.